Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking

 \subsection{Informal Observations}

-In addition to the above quantitative evaluations, to gain insights regarding how Ninja Codes may perform in real-world usage scenarios, we extended our custom iPhone app giving it a rudimentary augmented reality function (the app overlays simple graphics on top of Ninja Codes, corresponding to their IDs) and informally used it in an indoor environment where multiple Ninja Codes had been installed beforehand (Figure 9, left and top).
-Our aim here was to see if we encounter any issues or peculiarities which had not been revealed through the earlier experiments.
-All codes were generated using the $NC_{300}$ encoder, and printed using a Fujifilm Multifunction printer as 4.25$\times$4.25cm squares at a local convenience store.
+In addition to the above quantitative evaluations, to gain insights regarding how Ninja Codes may perform in real-life scenarios, we extended our iPhone app giving it a rudimentary augmented reality function and informally used it in an indoor environment where a series of Ninja Codes had been installed beforehand (Figure 8, left).
+The codes were generated using the $NC_{300}$ encoder, and printed using a Fujifilm Multifunction printer as 4.25$\times$4.25cm squares.

 As a result, our experiences largely conformed to prior expectations.
-One issue we found, however, was that material differences between the Ninja Codes (printed on regular printing paper) and background surfaces often made the codes easily noticeable, especially for surfaces with three-dimensional textures such as textiles.
-Regarding detection performance, Ninja Codes could be robustly detected under a wide range of lighting conditions, including cases where the codes were partially occluded due to specular reflection (Figure 9, bottom) --- suggesting that binary data is encoded within Ninja Codes in a spatially redundant manner, as per our intention in designing the noise functions.
-In addition, we noticed that detection performance tends to deteriorate less for underilluminated situations than overilluminated ones.
-Though we suspect that this has more to do with the specifics of iPhone's autoexposure algorithm (we noticed a slight tendency to overexposure) than Ninja Codes per se, a small change in the range of brightness shift in the camera noise functions may suffice as a quick remedy.
+One issue we found was that material differences between the Ninja Codes and background surfaces often made the codes easily noticeable, especially for surfaces with three-dimensional textures such as textiles.
+Regarding detection performance, we found robust performance under a wide variety of lighting conditions, including cases where the codes were partially obscured due to specular reflection (Figure 8, right) --- suggesting that data is encoded within the codes in a spatially redundant manner, as per our intention in designing the noise functions.
+We also noticed that in general, detection performance deteriorates less for underilluminated situations than overilluminated ones.
+Although we suspect that this has more to do with the iPhone's auto-exposure algorithm than Ninja Codes per se, a small adjustment in camera noise functions may work as a remedy.